patrickschu/tools/README.md

 ## Scenarios
 I need to download a lot of files from the TGDP database!
 Use the [Downloader](https://github.com/tgdp/tgdp/blob/master/summer16/downloader/README.MD).

-I have a lot of TGDP recordings and want to extract all recordings from a specific location!
-Use the [Corpusbuilder](https://github.com/tgdp/tgdp/blob/master/summer16/corpusbuilder/README.MD)
+Now I have a lot of TGDP recordings and I want to extract all recordings from a specific location!
+Use the [Corpusbuilder](https://github.com/tgdp/tgdp/blob/master/summer16/corpusbuilder/README.MD).

 I want to extract all recordings from male speakers, speakers born before 1923, or everyone who is not from a specific location!
 The [Corpusbuilder](https://github.com/tgdp/tgdp/blob/master/summer16/corpusbuilder/README.MD) can do all of that.

 I have a lot of wordlist recordings.
 I want to extract all items that contain the sound /ʁ/!
 Use the [Gilbert finder](https://github.com/tgdp/tgdp/blob/master/summer16/gilberttools/README.md).

 I have a lot of wordlist recordings.
-I want to extract all items that contain a specific word and are less than two words long!
+I want to extract all items that contain a specific word and are less than five words long!
 Use the [Gilbert finder](https://github.com/tgdp/tgdp/blob/master/summer16/gilberttools/README.md).